-Passenger detained after seen punching a flight attendant
+Passenger arrested after seen punching a flight attendant

 FORT WORTH, Texas (AP) — Passengers and crew members restrained a passenger who was caught on video slugging a flight attendant on an American Airlines flight.

-The airline said Wednesday that law enforcement met the plane when it landed in Los Angeles and took the man off the plane.
+The FBI said Thursday that the man was arrested after the plane landed in Los Angeles and took the man off the plane.

 The president of the Association of Professional Flight Attendants, the union representing American’s cabin crews, said the passenger had exhibited “dangerous, life-threatening behavior.”